hawkinsw/quic-wg-wiki/Implementations.md

 This wiki tracks known implementations of QUIC.
 See also our [Tools listing](Tools).
 Current [interop status](https://docs.google.com/spreadsheets/d/1D0tW89vOoaScs3IY9RGC0UesWGAwE6xyLk0l4JtvTVg/edit?usp=sharing); make sure you are looking at or editing the correct tab.

 Please add your implementation below.
 Keep sorted alphabetically.
-There are four sections, one for "IETF QUIC Transport", one for "IETF HTTP over QUIC", one for "QPACK", and one for "Google QUIC".
-Entries may appear in multiple sections e.g. where a stack provides both IETF Transport and HTTP over QUIC.
+There are three sections, one for "IETF QUIC Transport", one for "IETF HTTP over QUIC", and one for "QPACK".
+Entries may appear in multiple sections e.g. where a stack provides both IETF QUIC Transport and IETF HTTP over QUIC.

 ## Note ##

 If you are working on a QUIC implementation, please consider joining the [QUIC Developers Slack Channel](https://quicdev.slack.com/).
 Also, if possible, please set up a public server and publish its details below, so others can try and interoperate with your code.

-## IETF QUIC
+## IETF QUIC Transport

 The following stacks implement the IETF versions of QUIC Transport.
 They may include an application layer mapping other than IETF HTTP over QUIC e.g. HTTP/0.9